EleniPistiloglou/DAAR2/README.md

 organisation : Sorbonne University Master of Informatics, STL track <br />
 email : eleni.pistiloglou@etu.sorbonne-universite.fr

-Developped for the course Développement d'Algorithmes pour des Applications Réticulaires<br />
+Developped for the course Développement d'Algorithmes pour des Applications Réticulaires <br /> <br />

 ## Description

 This project consists of a backend created with Spring Boot for indexing the content of an uploaded CV into an elastic search database and for interrogating the data base.  <br />
-It offers an API for upload and for search by keyword and/or date.  <br />
+It offers an API for upload and for search by keyword and/or date.  <br /> <br />

 ## Running the application